ibm-s390-linux/s390-tools/rust/pvimg/README.md

    of the components and create the header and IPIB
 6. parameterize the stub stage3a: uses the address of the IPIB and Secure Execution header
-8. write the final image to the specified output path.
+8. write the final image to the specified output path and generate the boot image metadata at address `0xc000`.
+The address `0xc000` is chosen as this is the `BSS` section of the stage3a loader and will therefore zeroed out as soon as the stage3a is executed and has therefore no leftovers in the memory.

 ### Boot Loader